 In 2012, NFHA and the local fair housing groups filed a HUD administrative complaint against Bank of America for its disparate treatment of REO properties in communities of color.
 In 2016, NFHA and 20 of its local fair housing partners filed a federal lawsuit against Fannie Mae in federal district court in San Francisco, Cal., for its disparate treatment of REO properties in communities of color in 38 metropolitan areas.
-In 2017, NFHA and 19 of its local fair housing partners filed a federal lawsuit against Deutsche Bank, Ocwen Financial Corp, and Altisource Portfolio Solutions in federal district court in Chicago, III., for its disparate treatment of REO properties are pending.
+In 2017, NFHA and 19 of its local fair housing partners filed a federal lawsuit against Deutsche Bank, Ocwen Financial Corp, and Altisource Portfolio Solutions in federal district court in Chicago, III., for its disparate treatment of REO properties in communities of color in 31 metropolitan areas.
+These cases are pending.